Sharp is not a CMS: it's a content management framework, a toolset which provides help to build a CMS section in a website, with some rules in mind:

 - Content administrators should work with their data and terminology, not CMS terms.
 I mean, if the project is about spaceships, space travels and pilots, why would the CMS talk about articles, categories and tags?

-- website developers should not have to work on the front-end development for the CMS.
-Yeah.
+- Developers should not have to work on the front-end development for the CMS.
 Because life is complicated enough, Sharp takes care of all the responsive / CSS / JS stuff.

 Create, update or delete any structured data of the project, handling validation and errors.